5th Cell

-5th Cell is an independently owned video game developer founded in 2003 as 5th Cell Media, LLC. led by Jeremiah Slaczka and Marius Falhbusch.
+5th Cell was an independently owned American video game developer founded in 2003 as 5th Cell Media, LLC. led by Jeremiah Slaczka and Marius Falhbusch.
 The company is most well known for creating the Drawn to Life and Scribblenauts series.

 Overview

-Founded on August 28, 2003 by Joseph M. Tringali, Jeremiah Slaczka and Brett Caird, the company started out developing mobile games working with such publishers as THQ Wireless, JAMDAT Mobile (now EA Mobile) and UIEvolution (a former subsidiary of Square Enix).
+Founded on August 28, 2003, by Joseph M. Tringali, Jeremiah Slaczka and Brett Caird, the company started out developing mobile games working with such publishers as THQ Wireless, JAMDAT Mobile (now EA Mobile) and UIEvolution (a former subsidiary of Square Enix).

 On August 2, 2004, THQ Wireless announced it would publish 5th Cell's first three original mobile games: Siege, SEAL Team 6 and Mini Poccha.

-In 2006, 5th Cell transitioned into Nintendo DS and casual game development.
+In 2006, 5th Cell laid off fifteen employees due to the underperformance of their mobile titles, leaving only Tringali, Slaczka, and technical director Marius Fahlbusch.
+Shortly after, 5th Cell transitioned into Nintendo DS and casual game development.
 While they have worked with licenses and work for hire in the past, the core focus has moved completely onto building innovative, original video games.